 F.3 The proposed site provides fifty-one (51) structured garage parking spaces including ten (10) compact-sized parking spaces and two (2) accessible parking spaces.
 No changes to the number, configuration or designation of parking spaces shown on the final approved plans shall be made unless approved by the Board through a modification process.

-F.4 The Applicant shall ensure that emergency vehicles can adequately maneuver through the site.
+F.4 The Applicant shall ensure that emergency vehicles and personnel can adequately maneuver through the site.
 The Arlington Fire Department shall review the Final Plans to ensure compliance with this condition.

 F.5 The Applicant shall provide seventy-five (75) long-term bicycle parking spaces that are covered and secure.